 We recommend no more than 10 staff members per training course to ensure a personalised session.
 If you wish to book more spaces, the cost is an additional £80/ delegate.
 Please contact us if you are a University and wish to offer our training to a larger audience.

-Please note that we charge a fee to cover transport and accommodation.
+Please note that we charge a fee to cover transport and accommodation if you are based more than 25 miles from Corbridge (NE45).
 We are happy to take bookings across multiple days.

 Note: If you are based in Northumberland or Tyne and Wear, we are able to offer half-day or twilight Awareness and Foundation courses in Child Trauma and ACEs, and Understanding and Managing Challenging Behaviour.
 Please contact us for a personalised quote.